Johan511/Johan511.github.io/docs/_posts/2024-08-28-Inline-Specifier.md

 Before trying to understand how the `inline` specifier interacts with `static` and `extern` we will try to understand what `static` and `extern` are.

-`static` and `extern` are linkage specifiers which convey to the if the member has internal or external linkage.
+`static` and `extern` are linkage specifiers which convey to the compiler if the member has internal or external linkage.

 Members with internal linkage are only accessible from other scopes in the same translation unit, while members with external linkage are accessible from scopes in other translation units along with the same translation unit.